 Unless in the above case, it is not recommended to use anonymous authentication.
 In the cases where there is no prior communication with the peers, an alternative with better properties, such as key continuity, is trust on first use (see Verifying a certificate using trust on first use authentication).

 The available key exchange algorithms for anonymous authentication are shown below, but note that few public servers support them, and they have to be explicitly enabled.
+These ciphersuites are negotiated only under TLS 1.2.

 This algorithm exchanges Diffie-Hellman parameters.